BRST, Ward identities, gauge dependence, and a functional renormalization group: BRST symmetry

 and taking into account that $S[\phi,\phi^*]$ satisfies the quantum master equation (\ref{b19}), we obtain

-In its turn the gauge independence of vacuum functional (\ref{b29}) leads to the statement about the gauge independence of S-matrix due to the the equivalence theorem \cite{KT}.
-Let us stress once more that the gauge independence of vacuum functional (and S-matrix) is direct consequence of the BRST symmetry.
+In turn, the gauge independence of vacuum functional (\ref{b29}) leads to the statement about the gauge independence of the S-matrix due to the equivalence theorem \cite{KT}.
+Let us stress once more that the gauge independence of the vacuum functional (and S-matrix) is a direct consequence of the BRST symmetry.